Key facts

 During your first year, you’ll advance your knowledge in:

-In addition to building advanced knowledge, you’ll get hands-on experience using various molecular biotechnologies and bioinformatics tools, along with the opportunity to operate analytical equipment like those used in industrial-scale production facilities, such as cell-culture bioreactors.
-During your degree, you’ll also develop crucial research management and business skills that employers are looking for.
+In addition to building advanced knowledge, you’ll get hands-on experience using various molecular biotechnologies and bioinformatics tools.
+You will also have the opportunity to operate analytical equipment like those used in industrial-scale production facilities, such as cell-culture bioreactors.
+During your degree, develop crucial research management and business skills that employers are looking for.

 Tailor your studies to your professional interests in your second year by choosing one of three study pathways:

-Connections to industry are an integral part of this course, providing you with invaluable industry perspectives and allowing you to establish professional networks before you graduate.
-Guest lectures from key industry partners and field work are embedded into the curriculum to provide a deeper understanding of industry-engaged research and commercialisation in the biotechnology environment.
+Connections to industry are an integral part of this course, providing you with invaluable industry perspectives and opportunities to establish professional networks before you graduate.
+Guest lectures from key industry partners and field work are embedded into the curriculum, offering a deeper understanding of industry-engaged research and commercialisation in the biotechnology environment.

 Harness the latest in scientific discovery under the guidance of our expert staff and graduate with the diverse skills to tackle critical global healthcare, food and environmental problems.